Writing Revolution in Place

 Since that very day

-Locked inside a chamber that fostered anything but love
+Locked inside a chamber that fostered

 If God had the answers